 Some crypto protocols (most famously Ethereum) allow the creation of “smart contracts” that trigger specific actions when some events happen.
 This has enabled the growth of DeFi (decentralized finance), which some people believe will end up eating tradfi (traditional finance) alive.

 Crypto also enabled the tokenization of objects via NFTs (Non-Fungible Tokens), be it an art object, a company stock, or equity on some real estate.
 Even if an NFT of a work of art has already sold for 69 million USD, it is still early days for this industry and its applications.
 The possibilities are endless once you wrap your head around the idea that you can digitally possess all that exists in the physical world.

-These are but two of the most prominent current uses of crypto and digital assets, but many others are in the making.
-Its resistance to censorship makes it ideal to be the center of the pseudonymous economy, and its decentralization and possibilities of tokenization are ushering in Web 3.0.
+These are only two of the most prominent current uses of crypto and digital assets, but many others are in the making.
+Its resistance to censorship makes it ideal to be the centre of the pseudonymous economy, and its decentralization and possibilities of tokenization are ushering in Web 3.0.

 Renewables and green technology

 Climate change is possibly the most significant threat our civilisation is facing.